sime-time/habitribe-pwa/README.md

 -   `pwa/`: Contains the Vue.js progressive web application.
 -   `backend/`: Contains the Cloudflare Worker serverless backend.
+-   `packages/`: Contains shared packages used across the monorepo.

-Both packages use `pnpm` for package management.
+All packages use `pnpm` for package management from the root directory.

 ## Tech Stack